 If you have the discipline to write daily and you care about intent, keep a journal.
 Just be honest about whether you will actually do it for more than two weeks.

-If your week is fifty commits a day with messy messages, the only option that scales is automation.
-Either build the prompt yourself or use a tool like AskScout.
+If your week is AI-assisted-volume with messy auto-generated messages, the only option that scales is automation.
+Either build the prompt yourself or use a tool like askScout.
 The point is that something is reading your repo for you, because at this volume you are not going to.

 The honest answer is that most developers will end up using two of these together.
-A digest for the daily readout, plus a journal for the weeks that actually matter.
+A digest for the daily readout, plus a journal or accomplishment tracker for the moments that actually matter.
 The tools are not in conflict.

 Frequently asked questions